benedictvs/FOCS-Calculator/README.md

 Follow Python's PEP8 standard found [here](https://www.python.org/dev/peps/pep-0008/)
 Used python formatter black to format most of code, found [here](https://pypi.org/project/black/) Used python linter flake8 to lint all of the codebase, foun [here](https://pypi.org/project/flake8/)

+## Attributions
+This project makes use of code from the pylambdac python lambda calculus interpreter to power the lambda calculus module.
+This code is licensed using the Apache License 2.0.
+The proper attributions are present on each file, as ATTRIBUTIONS.md